wastevan/.github/profile/README.md

 ## User Experience

-EcoConnect is designed to be user-friendly, encouraging widespread adoption and participation.
+WasteVan is designed to be user-friendly, encouraging widespread adoption and participation.

 How users interact with EcoConnect: